gervasek/github-drone/README.md

 trigger drone build using github webhook.

-Can be use on tags or branch.
+Can be used on tags or branch.

 ## Installation